 Spanish is one of the most widely spoken languages in the world.
 With 392 million native speakers in 22 countries—including 29.3 million in America which adds up to 10 percent of the population—so it is important to be able to get by in Spanish, particularly if you are traveling in Central or South America.

-Read on as the essential words are juxtaposed in both languages.
+Read on as the essential words are juxtaposed in both languages in this survival Spanish lesson.

 Spanish speakers are generally more polite than their English counterparts, so get the por favor (please) and gracias (thank you) memorized and sprinkle them liberally into conversations to appear polite.
 In the Spanish-speaking world, nothing is worse than a rude gringo.
 Spanish speakers will often answer with con mucho gusto (with pleasure).